bzminer/bzminer/README.md

         }]
 }
 ```

+### How to disable specific GPUs

+GPU's can be disabled either through the command line or through `config.txt`

+The command line argument is `--disable` and expects a space separated list of gpu unique ids, or indexes

+eg.

+`bzminer --disable 1:0 3:0`

+or

+`bzminer --disable 0 3 5`

+Optionally they can be disabled directly from the `config.txt` file, under the gpu in the config.txt file, set `auto_start` to false

 ### (experimental) LHR Strategy
 The current strategy BzMiner has to deal with LHR cards, is dual/multi coin mining, currently using ethash and kawpow